taddallas/metacom/cran-comments.md

 ---

+Fixed DESCRIPTION file, specifically formatting of the Author line.

 Minor update to one function argument.
-However, I no longer have access to the maintainer email address tdallas@ucdavis.edu.
-I have changed it to my permanent email tad.a.dallas@gmail.com.
-Sorry for not catching this before I lost access to the ucdavis account.

 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html